JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 * 1.3.40: using `targetPresets.jvmWithJava` provokes a warning
 * 1.9.20: using `targetPresets.jvmWithJava` provokes an error
 * \>1.9.20: `targetPresets.jvmWithJava` API is removed.
 Using it will cause the buildscript compilation failure

+> Note that the whole `targetPresets` API is deprecated, but `jvmWithJava`-preset has different deprecation timeline
+>
+>{type="note"}

+<anchor name="android-sourceset-layout-v1-deprecation"></anchor>
+## Deprecation of the legacy source set layout for Android

+Since Kotlin 1.9.0, new layout for Android Source Sets is used (read details about source set layouts [here](https://kotlinlang.org/docs/multiplatform-android-layout.html)).
+Support for the legacy layout is deprecated, and using respective Gradle property `kotlin.mpp.androidSourceSetLayoutVersion` will trigger deprecation diagnostic

+**When do the changes take effect?**

+* <=1.9.0: using `kotlin.mpp.androidSourceSetLayoutVersion=1` provokes a warning that can be suppressed via `kotlin.mpp.androidSourceSetLayoutVersion1.nowarn=true` Gradle Property

+* 1.9.20: using `kotlin.mpp.androidSourceSetLayoutVersion=1` provokes an error.
+This error **can not** be suppressed by `kotlin.mpp.androidSourceSetLayoutVersion1.nowarn=true`

+* \>1.9.20: support for `kotlin.mpp.androidSourceSetLayoutVersion=1` is removed, the property is ignored by the Kotlin Gradle Plugin